 The University is not responsible for any content received by the student from another person or entity, and furthermore is not liable for any physical, emotional, monetary or mechanical damage arising from the use of the system.

 Student email and system accounts are University-owned and subject to inactivation at the University's sole discretion.
+Former students and alumni will be able to login to myMillikin, MUOnline and their Millikin email for one year after being enrolled at the University.

 Federal law requires the University to make timely interim reports on any crime considered to be a threat to the campus community.
 To comply with the Jeanne Clery Disclosure of Campus Security Policy & Campus Crime Statistics Act in the most effective manner possible, the University's Director of Safety & Security or his designee will have the authority to send an interim report, pursuant to the Clery Act, to the entire email address book.
 This exception is exclusive to the Director or his designee and Safety & Security and shall not be afforded any other member of the campus community.